telerik/justmock-docs/basic-usage/recursive-mocking.md

     End Sub
   {{endregion}}

-However, if `foo.Bar` is not arranged, it will still be instantiated.
+Note: If `foo.Bar` is not arranged, it will still be instantiated.
 You can verify this by the following example:

   #### __[C#]__